vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The bootstrap machine runs a local `kind` cluster when Tanzu Kubernetes Grid management cluster deployment is started.
 Once the `kind` cluster is fully initialized, the configuration is used to deploy the actual management cluster on the backend infrastructure.
 After the management cluster is fully configured, the local `kind` cluster is deleted and future configurations are performed with the Tanzu CLI.

 For this deployment, a Photon-based virtual machine is used as the bootstrap machine.
-For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-install-cli.html).
+For information on how to configure a macOS or a Windows machine, see [Install the Tanzu CLI and Other Tools](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

 The bootstrap machine must meet the following prerequisites:

-   * A minimum of 6 GB of RAM and a 2-core CPU.
+   * A minimum of 6 GB of RAM, 2-core CPU, 160 Storage GB .
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `tkg_mgmt_pg`.
+   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

 To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below:
+1. Copy  Files to  bootstrap Machine.<p>
+   Copy the following files downloaded in Bastion Host through a USB thumb drive or other  medium.
+   * Image TAR files
+   * YAML files

-1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=TKG-160&productId=988&rPId=93384).
+1. Download and unpack the following Linux CLI packages from [VMware Tanzu Kubernetes Grid Download Product page](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).

-   * VMware Tanzu CLI 1.6.0 for Linux
+   * VMware Tanzu CLI 2.1.0 for Linux
-   * kubectl cluster CLI v1.23.8 for Linux
+   * kubectl cluster CLI v1.24.9 for Linux

 1. Execute the following commands to install Tanzu Kubernetes Grid CLI, kubectl CLIs, and Carvel tools.
     ```bash
     ## Install required packages
-    tdnf install tar zip unzip wget -y
+    install tar, zip, unzip, wget

     ## Install Tanzu Kubernetes Grid CLI
     tar -xvf tanzu-cli-bundle-linux-amd64.tar.gz
     cd ./cli/
-    sudo install core/v0.25.0/tanzu-core-linux_amd64 /usr/local/bin/tanzu
+    sudo install core/v0.28.0/tanzu-core-linux_amd64 /usr/local/bin/tanzu
     chmod +x /usr/local/bin/tanzu

     ## Verify Tanzu CLI version

      [root@tkg160-bootstrap ~] # tanzu version

-    version: v0.25.0
+    version: v0.28.0
-    buildDate: 2022-08-25
+    buildDate: 2023-01-20
     sha: 6288c751-dirty
     ```
+1. Install the isolated-cluster plugin on the offline bootstrap machine:

+      ```bash
+     tanzu plugin install isolated-cluster --local standalone-plugins/

+      ```
+1. Log in to the Private Registry on the Offline Machine.
+      ```bash
+     docker login <URL>
+      ```
+   **Note** If your private registry uses a self-signed certificate, save the CA certificate of the registry in "/etc/docker/certs.d/registry.example.com/ca.crt"
+1. Upload the Images to the Private Registry.
+      ```bash
+     tanzu isolated-cluster upload-bundle --source-directory <SOURCE-DIRECTORY> --destination-repo <DESTINATION-REGISTRY> --ca-certificate <SECURITY-CERTIFICATE>
+      ```
+    * SOURCE-DIRECTORY is the path to the location where the image TAR files are stored.
+    * DESTINATION-REGISTRY is the path to the private registry where the images will be hosted in the air-gapped environment.
+    * SECURITY-CERTIFICATE is the security certificate of the private registry where the images will be hosted in the proxied or air-gapped environment.
+    ```bash
+     Example:- tanzu isolated-cluster upload-bundle --source-directory ./ --destination-repo registry.example.com/library --ca-certificate /etc/docker/certs.d/registry.example.com/ca.crt
+      ```
+  **Note** we can Skip Step 3,4,5 if your Bastion host direct access to private registry . we can directly upload the files from Bastion to Private registry.

 1. Install the kubectl utility.

       ```bash
-     gunzip kubectl-linux-v1.23.8+vmware.2.gz
+     gunzip kubectl-linux-v1.24.9+vmware.1.gz
-     mv kubectl-linux-v1.23.8+vmware.2 /usr/local/bin/kubectl && chmod +x /usr/local/bin/kubectl
+     mv kubectl-linux-v1.24.9+vmware.1.gz /usr/local/bin/kubectl && chmod +x /usr/local/bin/kubectl
       ```

       Run the `kubectl version --short=true` to check that the correct version of kubectl is installed and executable.